 The Court’s jurisdiction

-Central to the Court’s civil jurisdiction is s 39B(1A)c of the Judiciary Act.
+Central to the Court’s civil jurisdiction is s 39B(1A)c of the Judiciary Act 1903 (Cth).
 This jurisdiction includes cases created by a federal statute, and extends to matters in which a federal issue is properly raised as part of a claim or of a defence and to matters where the subject matter in dispute owes its existence to a federal statute.

-Another significant part of the Court’s jurisdiction derives from the Native Title Act 1993.
+Another significant part of the Court's jurisdiction derives from the Native Title Act 1993 (NTA).
 The Court has jurisdiction to hear and determine native title determination applications and to be responsible for their mediation, to hear and determine revised native title determination applications, compensation applications, claim registration applications, applications to remove agreements from the Register of Indigenous Land Use Agreements and applications about the transfer of records.
-The Court also hears appeals from the National Native Title Tribunal (NNTT) and matters filed under the ADJR Act involving native title.
+The Court also hears appeals from the NNTT and matters filed under the ADJR Act involving native title.

-Finally and by way of further example of the Court’s jurisdiction is its role under the Corporations Act 2001 and Australian Securities and Investments Commission Act 2001 covers a diversity of matters ranging from the appointment of provisional liquidators and the winding up of companies, to applications for orders in relation to fundraising, corporate management and misconduct by company officers.
+The Court's jurisdiction under the Corporations Act 2001 and Australian Securities and Investments Commission Act 2001 covers a diversity of matters ranging from the appointment of provisional liquidators and the winding up of companies, to applications for orders in relation to fundraising, corporate management and misconduct by company officers.
 The jurisdiction is exercised concurrently with the Supreme Courts of the states and territories.